Definition – What is Client Onboarding?

 How do you measure successful client onboarding?

-Success in client onboarding can be measured through various metrics including time-to-value, client satisfaction scores, retention rates, and the number of support tickets during the initial period.
-You should also track process completion rates and gather qualitative feedback.
-Think of it as taking your client’s temperature – regular monitoring helps you identify and address issues before they become problems.
+Effectiveness of client onboarding can be tracked using metrics such as time-to-value, client satisfaction scores, customer retention and the count of support tickets in the first 100 days.
+You’ll also want to monitor how many processes are getting completed and you’ll want to collect the qualitative feedback.
+Think of it as taking your client’s temperature – the more you check, the more likely you are to identify, and fix, things before they become problems.

 About the author - Amit Kothari